mikeananev/clj-compress/README.md

 # clj-compress

 A Clojure library designed to compress/decompress data.

-It is a thin wrapper for Apache commons-compress library.
+This is a thin wrapper for Apache commons-compress library.
 Supported algorithms: LZMA, GZIP, BZIP2, Snappy, Deflate, LZ4.
 Best compression ratio (in order of ratio): BZIP2, LZMA, Deflate, GZIP.
 Snappy and LZ4 faster but has lower compression ratio.
 LZ4 on a big files sometimes very very slow.

 ## Usage